 - Exhorters express love through availability.

 - Given a choice of helping someone “spiritually” or helping him with a physical need (such as taking a meal to him or mowing his lawn while he’s in the hospital), the exhorter prefers to offer spiritual help.
 Given a choice of encouraging by empathy or encouraging by exhortation, a person with this motivational gift will exhort every time.

-- Wise counsel flows from the heart of an exhorter who is able to skillfully identify precepts and principles in God’s Word.
+- Wise counsel flows from the heart of an exhorter who can identify precepts and principles in God’s Word skillfully.

 - Exhorters love to encourage, encourage, encourage!